Rainbow Vampire Crab: The Coolest Pet You’ve Never Seen

 Tank requirements

-Don’t forget about the lid because these crabs are great climbers and they will most probably escape if the tank doesn’t have a lid.
+Don’t forget about the lid because these crabs are excellent climbers, and they will most probably escape if the tank doesn’t have a lid.

 Substrate

-To mimic their natural habitat the substrate always needs to be moist.
-You have to divide the tank with half land and half water or another way you like as they are semi-terrestrial crabs.
-You can use gravel, pebbles, and play sand or a mixture of those for the water part.
+To mimic their natural habitat, the substrate always needs to be moist.
+You need to divide the tank into two equal parts: one half for land and the other half for water, or you can choose a different arrangement that suits your preference, since they are semi-terrestrial crabs.
+You can use gravel, pebbles, and play sand, or a mixture of those, for the water part.
 Ensure that the water is a minimum of 2 cm in depth.

-For the land part, you can use sphagnum moss, and coco fiber with a mix of some soil to harden the ground.
+For the land part, you can use a combination of sphagnum moss, coco fiber, and some soil to create a firmer ground.
 This substrate will be perfect for them as it can keep humidity and moisture.
-Be careful about sphagnum moss as it is ideal for growing bacteria.
+Be careful about sphagnum moss, as it is ideal for growing bacteria.

 Decoration

 The Geosesarma sp. needs as many hiding places as possible and climbing mediums.
 You can do it with your creativity however you like.
-Many products can be found in Amazon like Moss Cave, cholla wood, clay pots, castle crib, and half log pipe.
+Many products can be found in Amazon like moss caves, cholla wood, clay pots, castle cribs, and half-log pipes.

-Add 1-2 big stones to ensure a proper hideout.
-Tip – You can use a coco fiber climbing carpet to add more room to play in the paludarium.
+Add 1–2 large stones to ensure a proper hideout.
+Tip—You can use a coco fiber climbing carpet to add more room to play in the paludarium.

 Humidity temperature and water parameters